eclipse/repairnator/doc/scripts.md

 It launches a docker container for each branch provided in argument, using a pool of container and the [NB_THREADS](repairnator-config.md#nb_threads) option.

+# patched_builds.py

+This is a script that fetches data from a specified database that follows the document specification described in chore.

+It will create a txt-file for each build in the collection `inspector` with the travis-build URL, the github commit URL along with every patch that was created for this specific build together with the toolname that produced each patch.

 # Some info about the mongodb data